Internet Ethics for Family

 Avoid Bad language

-We must not use rude or bad language while using e-Mail, chatting, blogging and social networking, We need to respect their views and should not criticize anyone on the internet.
+We must not use rude or bad language while using e-Mail, chatting, blogging and social networking, We need to respect their views and should not criticize anyone on the internet and the same should be taught to children.

 Hide personal information

-We should not give personal details like home address, phone numbers, interests, passwords.
-No photographs should be sent to strangers because it might be misused and shared with others without their knowledge.
+We should teach children not to give personal details like home address, phone numbers, interests, passwords.
+No photographs should be sent to strangers and they should be asked to hide their personal details from strangers because it might be misused and shared with others without their knowledge.

-Internet is used to listen and learn about music,It is also used to watch videos and play games we must not use it to download them or share copyrighted material.
-We must be aware of the importance of copyrights and issues of copyright.
+Internet is used to listen and learn about music,It is also used to watch videos and play games We must not use it to download them or share copyrighted material.
+The same should be taught to children, and they must be aware of the importance of copyrights and issues of copyright.

 Access to Internet